markush97/unifi-config-decoder/README.md

 [![Docker Image](https://img.shields.io/badge/docker-ghcr.io-2496ED?logo=docker&logoColor=white)](https://github.com/markush97/unifi-config-decoder/pkgs/container/unifi-config-decoder)
 [![License](https://img.shields.io/github/license/markush97/Unifi-Config-Decoder?logo=github)](LICENSE)

-> **📦 Download the latest build**: Get the ready-to-use application from the [latest release](https://github.com/markush97/Unifi-Config-Decoder/releases/latest) - no build required!
+> **📦 Download the latest build**: Get the ready-to-use application from the [latest release](https://github.com/markush97/Unifi-Config-Decoder/releases/latest)

 I struggled for some time, to have good desaster recovery-features inplace for Ubiquity Unifi Setups.
 I wanted a solution that allows me to easily find usefull debugging informations (for example VLANs, Gateway-IPs and configured Switch-Ports) without needing to have a working/reachable unifi-controller with the current config.

 I looked around in the web and did not found anything that suited my needs so I just built it myself.

+You can try out the application immediately at them [**Demo**](https://unifi.hilabs.eu) - it's completely safe as all processing happens locally in your browser without uploading any data to external servers.

 # Features